powerjg/learning_gem5/part1/simple_config.rst

 Running gem5
 ~~~~~~~~~~~~~~

-Now that we've created a simple simulation script (the full version of which can be found here__)
+Now that we've created a simple simulation script (the full version of which can be found :download:`here <../_static/scripts/simple.py>`)
 we're ready to run gem5.
 gem5 can take many parameters, but requires just one positional argument, the simulation script.
 So, we can simply run gem5 from the root gem5 directory as:

-.. __: ../_static/scripts/simple.py

 .. code-block:: sh